openshift/enhancements/enhancements/monitoring/integration-with-topology-modes.md

 Depending on whether an operand is deployed on the control nodes or not, the operator should look at either `controlPlaneTopology` and `infrastructureTopology`.
-If the field value is `HighlyAvailable`, the operator should configure the operand for high-avaible operation.
-If the field value is `SingleReplica`, it should *not* configure the operand for high-avaible operation.
+If the field value is `HighlyAvailable`, the operator should configure the operand for high-availability operation.
+If the field value is `SingleReplica`, it should *not* configure the operand for high-avaibability operation.

 ### Goals